 Raise your hand if you find yourself saying, “I’m just too busy” or “I don’t have time!”
 We’re a busy bunch, that’s for sure, and there never seems to be enough time.
 If only there were more than 24 hours in a day.
-The holiday season, in particular, can be so crammed with festivities that there’s barely even time to enjoy them.

 Feeling a time crunch can also impact your health and affect the way you take care of your diabetes.
 It’s a fact that managing diabetes, on top of doing everything else that life throws your way, can stretch your schedule to its limits.
-On the other hand, you’d be surprised at the small but meaningful things you can do in a matter of minutes to improve your health, make you feel better, and maybe even help your diabetes all at the same time.
+On the other hand, you’d be surprised at the small but meaningful things you can do in a matter of minutes to improve your health, make you feel better, and maybe even help your diabetes, all at the same time.

-Know your numbers.
 I’ve written about this before, but it’s worth repeating: Make sure you know what your A1C, blood sugar, cholesterol, blood pressure, and microalbumin “numbers” are.
 In fact, know two things about these numbers — what they are, and what they should be.
 If you’re not sure about either of these, call up your doctor (or e-mail, if that’s an option) and ask for them or request that they be sent to you.
 Keep a record of the numbers so that you’ll see how you’re doing over time.